numpy/numpy/doc/source/reference/maskedarray.baseclass.rst

 .. attribute:: MaskedArray.sharedmask

-   Returns whether the mask of the array is shared between several arrays.
+   Returns whether the mask of the array is shared between several masked arrays.
-   If this is the case, any modification to the mask of one array will be propagated to the other masked arrays.
+   If this is the case, any modification to the mask of one array will be propagated to the others.

 .. attribute:: MaskedArray.hardmask